Om/Aum

 Om (also written as Aum) is a sacred sound, a syllable, a symbol, and—in the yoga tradition—the vibrational essence of the universe itself.
 It appears in the earliest Hindu scriptures, the Vedas, and has been chanted for thousands of years as a way of aligning with the fundamental sound of existence.

 In yoga classes, Om is often chanted three times at the beginning of practice and again at the end.
 But it's more than a ritual marker.
-For those who engage with it deeply, Om becomes a meditation practice in its own right—a way to still the mind, open the heart.
-And feel connected to something beyond the individual self.
+For those who engage with it deeply, Om becomes a meditation practice in its own right—a way to still the mind, open the heart, and feel connection to something beyond the individual self.

 Whether you approach Om as a spiritual practice or simply as a centering sound, it has a way of gathering scattered attention and marking a shift from ordinary consciousness into the space of practice.